Descanonge/xarray-histogram/README.md

 # XArray-Histogram

-> Compute histograms from XArray data using BoostHistogram
+> Compute and manipulate histograms from XArray data using BoostHistogram

 This package allow to compute histograms from XArray data, taking advantage of its label and dimensions management.